 A DWI conviction can damage your reputation – personally and professionally.
 Many people facing DWI charges in Deer Park choose to fight back rather than accept these ramifications.

-It can be challenging to fight DWI charges on your own, especially if you don’t fully understand Texas laws or how the legal system works.
-You may find it easier to work with a Deer Park DWI lawyer with Blass Law who has experience handling DWI cases.
+It is dumb to fight DWI charges on your own, especially if you don’t fully understand Texas laws or how the legal system works.
+Our Deer Park DWI lawyer from Blass Law has experience handling DWI cases, and our team is prepared to fight for you.

 Texas Law Prohibits Driving While Intoxicated

 Under most circumstances, TX Penal Code § 49.04 classifies driving while intoxicated in a public place as a Class B misdemeanor.
-A Class B misdemeanor DWI conviction is punishable with a minimum of three days in jail.
+A Class B misdemeanor DWI conviction is punishable with jail time.

 In addition, some exceptions apply: